bcdev/jpy/README.md

 Current TODOs
 -------------
 * Add unit tests to target 95% code coverage.
+* Add the possibility to let users pythonically import Java classes: e.g.
+     `from java.io import File`
+  instead of
+     `File = jpy.get_class('java.io.File')`
+  This is also how it is done in Jython.
 * Instead of getting the jenv pointer from the global function JPy_GetJNIEnv(), add a JNIEnv* as first parameter to all functions that require it.
 Only entry points from Python calls into C shall use the global retrieval function.
 * Make it fully multi-threading aware (use global switch 'multi_threaded').